 A term is added to incorporate reversion to the mean

-Explain how persistence is related to the reversion to the mean.
+Explain how persistence is related to the reversion to the mean

 Given the GARCH (1, 1) equation:

 GARCH (1, 1) is unstable if the persistence > 1.
 A persistence of 1.0 indicates no mean reversion.
 A low persistence (e.g., 0.6) indicates rapid decay and high reversion to the mean.